Living with Three Limbs

 “There are a lot of misconceptions about limb amputation in pets,” said Dr. Pavia.
 “Most pets do remarkably well with only three legs and quality of life greatly improves once they are no longer in pain.”

 Compared to human limb amputation, pets have a much easier time with recovery.
 This is largely because of their anatomy.
-After amputation, pet still have three legs whereas humans only have one.
+After amputation, pets still have three legs whereas humans only have one.
 Pets adjust quickly to redistributing their force to three legs.
 Also, pets do not suffer from psychological trauma of limb loss like humans do.
 Many pets with three legs are unaware they are any different.

 In people, partial limb amputations are more common, and prosthetic limbs are more often required to regain function.
-In our patients this is rarely necessary, though in special circumstances this can be performed in collaboration with a specialized veterinary prosthetics expert.
+In our patients, this is rarely necessary, though in special circumstances this can be performed in collaboration with a specialized veterinary prosthetics expert.

 Most cats and dogs adapt well to living with three legs, but some types of pets have an easier time with recovery, Dr. Pavia said.
 The agile nature of cats allows them to adjust quickly.
 In dogs, generally smaller and younger dogs have an easier time adjusting.
 Dogs with arthritis or neurological complications may have a harder time adapting to three legs.